JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 This creates binaries with corresponding types and the compilation name as name prefixes in the `binaries` container.
 But note that such binaries are created after project evaluation so they are available only in an `afterEvaluate` code block.

-> Despite the fact that this approach is supported in 1.3.20, it will be eventually deprecated.
-So it's recommended to use the binaries
-DSL instead.

 #### Accessing binaries